vyedin/theoryofflight/README.md

 6. **Sweet Lazarus** - feat.
 Will Healy on keys, Sam Avalon on vocals.

-7. **Peter Goldberg Gets a Phone Call** - feat.
+7. **Peter Goldmark Gets a Phone Call** - feat.
 Jacob Winik on slides and dials.

 8. **Snowbird** - feat.
 Chris Connors on electric guitar, Sam Avalon on vocals.